JaredS04/completionsite/README.md

 # completionsite
-Project Website To Keep Track Of Games That I have Completed & Want To Complete.
+A Site To Keep Track Of The Games I have Completed During January 2025-Present.
+The Goal Of This Site Is To Put To Use What I've Learned From The Internet About Coding/Webdev Onto This Site.